Tumblr Announces Plans to Censor Sexually Graphic Images

 Thankfully, Tumblr is being open and honest about navigating the new territory.
 “We’re relying on automated tools to identify adult content and humans to help train and keep our systems in check,” Tumblr said.
 “We know there will be mistakes, but we’ve done our best to create and enforce a policy that acknowledges the breadth of expression we see in the community.”
 Explicit images that do not meet Tumblr’s new guidelines will be flagged and later deleted.

 This is a step in the right direction.
-We’re are pleased that major companies with influence are establishing healthy measures to protect their users from unnecessary and graphic content.Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+We’re are pleased that major companies with influence are establishing healthy measures to protect their users from unnecessary and graphic content.Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!